 “Blurting out obscenities” include “saying the n-word in public”.
 Every since about 2006, every time I see a black person, I have the obsession.
 Imagine every week being in church, and being afraid of screaming out “n-word” in the middle of the service.
 Or saying it in a movie theater, at work, around African American neighbors, or at the YMCA.
 If I committed this transgression, it would be another example of me “choking a teacher” in high school or “threatening to kill an officer” in the Navy.
 People would reject me like how my stepdad and others used to do it, and “I would be further proof” of these people’s “assumptions” that “I am no good”; thus, I would relive those traumatic experiences again.
 Yes, the abuse and my OCD made me a “prisoner” of my own mind, as I fear experiencing the shame as a “failure who got rejected and abused” again.

-Praying to the Holy Spirit for power not to say those bad words (or commit other bad obsessions) has helped dramatically in me not committing the obsessions, but also given me peace in the process.
+Praying to the Holy Spirit for power not to say those bad words (or commit other bad obsessions) has helped dramatically in me not committing the obsessions, but also given me much peace in the process.
 When afraid, I ask the Trinity for His power not to commit those obsessions as I ask Him to fill my words with His – which are ones of love, peace, and purity.
 Realizing I cannot do it in my own strength, I also ask Him to enable me to “confront my fears, accept the fact in my mind that I having the obsessions, surrender my fears to Him, postpone thinking of the obsessions, believe in the truth that “I won’t say them” (as well as believing in the truth that I am a special creation of God)” as I surrender my fears to Him.
 (Please read my “God Please Help Me Overcome My OCD article for further information and understanding.)

 Like how defeating “lions and bears” built David’s trust in God’s ability to deliver David from his trials, my previous victories of defeating “blurting out obscenities” (by not committing them in that situation) through God has also made me more confident and trustful, in God’s deliverance, when I face future battles with OCD.
 In essence, God has conditioned me to increasingly and increasingly be less afraid of my OCD as I rely upon me to overcome.
 “With man this is impossible, but with God, all things are possible”.
 (Matthew 19:26).
 (Please also read “God And I Always Greater Than OCD in My projects section of book).